 COMPUTING SCIENCES & ENGINEERING STRAND

 U S History

 Fine Arts Credit

 Principles of Information Technology/ Principles of Art, A/V Technology and CommunicationPre-AP Computer Science 1 (Python)orComputer ProgammingPre-AP Computer Science 2 (JAVA)orPre-AP Computer Science 1 (Python)AP Computer Science 1 (JAVA)orPre-AP Computer Science 2 (JAVA)

 Principles of Engineering

-Engineering Mathematics** Algebra 1 pre-requisiteRequired electives are dependent upon the year the student started high school.
+Engineering Drafting and Design** Algebra 1 pre-requisiteRequired electives are dependent upon the year the student started high school.
 To see the graduation requirements, click here.

 Click here to return to the Magnet page.